remikoonda/Basic-Python/README.md

 # Basic-Python
-# This repository covers basic python techniques such as creating functions, while and for loops, etc.
+# This repository covers basic python techniques such as creating functions, while loops, and for loops, etc.